Lincoln Cliff: Geology

 Parts of this sequence of rocks have gone by different names in the past indicated above by italicised names in brackets, and these continue to be found in older geological literature and maps.
 The Charmouth Mudstones form the lower ground to the west and the lowest part of the "cliff" whilst the Lincolnshire Limestone forms the plateau surface to the east of the scarp.

 The two gaps in the ridge at Lincoln and at Ancaster are interpreted as indicating the former course of the eastward flowing proto-Trent.
 The river flowed from the Nottingham area towards the North Sea via the Vale of Belvoir and the gap in the ridge at Ancaster.
 At a later stage it used the Lincoln Gap before assuming its present northerly course to join with the Yorkshire Ouse to form the Humber.

 List of cliff villages

-From north to south the "towns, villages and city (Lincoln)" are as follows along the cliff:
+From north to south the "towns, villages and city (Lincoln)" are as follows along the cliff, most of them between Lincoln and Grantham are linked together by the A607, which closely follows the cliff: